 In the high school, I had a period of listening to a lot, having my favorites bands, buying their CDs, going to concerts.
 Today I don’t need it.
 Or it isn’t my priority.
 I don’t choose to use my limited time for listening to music.

 CDs, DVDs, USB memories or other external disks

 Yes.
 Today I have really no external drives, no CDs, no USBs.
-I try to not hoard digital files just like I don’t keep much physical staff at home.
-I have some files on cloud disks, but not so much.
+I try to not hoard digital files just like I don’t keep much physical stuff at home.
+On cloud disks I store some files, but not so much.
 I just learned to not overrate the importance of our files.
 Photos, notes – we forget about them and not use them.

 Less devices means less cables and less dust!

 Electronics that I have:

 The laptop + charger